 Proposal Vote Required What Are My Voting Choices?
 Broker Discretionary Voting Allowed?
-Director Election Proposal Plurality of the shares of ADMA's common stock present, through virtual attendance, by remote communication or represented by proxy and entitled to vote thereon "FOR" or "WITHHOLD" No Auditor Ratification Proposal Majority of the shares of ADMA's common stock present, through virtual attendance, by remote communication or represented by proxy at the Annual Meeting and entitled to vote thereon "FOR", "AGAINST" or "ABSTAIN" Yes
+Director Election Proposal Plurality of the shares of ADMA's common stock present, through virtual attendance, by remote communication or represented by proxy and entitled to vote generally on the election of directors "FOR" or "WITHHOLD" No Charter Amendment Proposal Majority of the shares of ADMA's common stock entitled to vote thereon "FOR", "AGAINST" or "ABSTAIN" Yes Auditor Ratification Proposal Majority of the shares of ADMA's common stock present, through virtual attendance, by remote communication or represented by proxy at the Annual Meeting and entitled to vote generally on the subject matter "FOR", "AGAINST" or "ABSTAIN" Yes

-Election of a director requires the affirmative vote of a plurality of the shares of ADMA's common stock present, through virtual attendance, by remote communication or represented by proxy at the Annual Meeting and entitled to vote thereon, assuming the presence of a quorum at the Annual Meeting.
+Election of a director requires the affirmative vote of a plurality of the shares of ADMA's common stock present, through virtual attendance, by remote communication or represented by proxy at the Annual Meeting and entitled to vote generally on the election of directors, assuming the presence of a quorum at the Annual Meeting.
 This means that the two nominees with the greatest number of votes will be elected.